TeamPineapple/TimeSquadCoreRules/wiki/mechanics/mechanics.md

 A pile is a stack of cards where each card may either reversed or normal.
 The top card of a pile must be normal, however cards below can be either.
 A player may only interact with the top card of a pile.

 ## Time Deck
+A pile of cards that represent the amount of time is left before the end of the world/

 ## Flip
 Turn a reversed card, face up.